x-panthermodern-x/AdvanceMEOW/README.md

 # AdvanceMEOW
-A way for musicians and managers to automatically advance their tour bookings
+A way for musicians to automatically advance their tour

 Overview